-A key is that the random block is payoff-equivalent to the infinite-horizon game with the discount factor $p\delta$ , due to the random termination probability 1 - p.
-Thus, given the current belief $\mu$ , player i's average payoff during the block never exceeds the minimax payoff $\underline{v}i^{\mu}(p\delta)$ if the opponents use the minimax strategy for the initial prior $\mu$ and the discount factor $p\delta$ (not $\delta$ ) during the block.
-This payoff approximates the limit minimax payoff $\underline{v}i$ when both p and $\delta$ are close to one.
+This random block is useful, because it is payoff-equivalent to the infinitehorizon game with the discount factor $p\delta$, due to the random termination probability 1 - p.
+So given the current belief μ , if the opponents use the minimax strategy for the initial prior μ and the discount factor $p\delta$ (rather than δ) during the block, then player i's average payoff during the block never exceeds the minimax payoff $\underline{v}i^{\mu}(p\delta)$.
+This payoff approximates the limit minimax payoff \underline{v}i when both p and δ are close to one.
 (Note that taking p close to one implies that the expected duration of the block is long.)
-In this sense, the opponents can indeed punish player i by playing the minimax strategy in the random block.
-In the proof of the folk theorem, we pick p close to one, and then take $\delta \rightarrow 1$ .
+In this sense, the opponents can effectively punish player i by playing the minimax strategy in the random block.

+In the proof of the folk theorem, we pick p close to one, and then take $\delta \rightarrow 1$.
 This implies that although the random block is long in expectation, players puts a higher weight on the continuation payoff after the block than the payoff during the current block.
 Hence a small variation in continuation payoffs is enough to discipline players' play during the random block.
 In particular, a small amount of reward after the block is enough to provide incentives to play the minimax strategy.

 The idea of random blocks is useful in other parts of the proof of the folk theorem, too.
-For example, it ensures that the payoff on the equilibrium path does not change much after every history.
-See the proof in Section 4.3 for more details.
+For example, it ensures that the payoff on the equilibrium path does not change much after any history.
+See the proof in Section 3.4 for more details.

-Independently of this paper, Hörner, Takahashi, and Vieille (2015) also propose the idea of random blocks, which they call "random switching."
+Hörner, Takahashi, and Vieille (2015) also use the idea of random blocks (they call it "random switching").
 However, their model and motivation are quite different from ours.
 They study repeated adverse-selection games in which players report their private information every period.
 In their model, a player's incentive to disclose her information depends on the impact of her report on her flow payoffs until the effect of the initial state vanishes.
 Measuring this impact is difficult in general, but it becomes tractable when the equilibrium strategy has the random switching property.
 That is, they use random blocks in order to measure payoffs by misreporting.
 In contrast, in this paper, the random blocks ensure that playing the minimax strategy over the block indeed approximate the minimax payoff.
 Another difference between the two papers is the order of limits.
-They take the limits of p and $\delta$ simultaneously, while we fix p first and then take $\delta$ large enough.
+They take the limits of p and δ simultaneously, while we fix p first and then take δ large enough.